Carnegie Mellon

 The new CMU IFF archival website redesign prioritizes a clean and easy to navigate interface that is engaging, and supports the exploration of different cultures.

+This was the reality for attendees of Carnegie Mellon's International Film Festival, where the online archive failed to capture the festival's essence.
 CMU IFF is the only international film festival in the world that is organized and run by students from different universities.
 Their mission is to engage Pittsburgh with a festival that promotes cultural exchange and expression through the medium of film.

 Research Questions